Festo-se/cyclonedx-editor-validator/docs/source/usage/vex.rst

     :prog: cdx-ev
     :path: vex trim

     This subcommand returns a json file which contains only filtered vulnerabilities.
-The vulnerabilities can be filtered by the state.
-Following states are supported:
+The vulnerabilities can be filtered by their state.
+The following states are supported:

     * ``resolved``
     * ``resolved_with_pedigree``